 One of the main reasons for a roach infestation to thrive in houses is the dirt and poor maintenance.

-Dirty and unhygienic houses are the fast targets for roaches and so, if you never want to see roaches in your house again, then cleaning is essential.
+Dirty and unhygienic houses are fast targets for roaches, and so if you never want to see roaches in your house again, then cleaning is essential.